Set Profile > Devereux > London, England

-Devereux Chambers is one of the UK’s leading civil and commercial sets with 58 barristers, including 12 silks, offering in-depth expertise in its core areas of law.
+Devereux Chambers is one of the UK’s leading civil and commercial sets with 55 barristers, including 11 silks, offering in-depth expertise in its core areas of law.
 Devereux has been commended for combining legal excellence with a modern and collaborative approach.
-Devereux deals with all aspects of commercial litigation, insurance, reinsurance, professional negligence, IT and telecoms, contentious and non-contentious tax, employment and industrial relations, clinical negligence and personal injury.
+Devereux deals with all aspects of commercial litigation, insurance, reinsurance, professional negligence, IT and telecoms, , clinical negligence and personal injury, contentious and non-contentious tax, employment and industrial relations

-Devereux hosts continuing professional development seminars and webinars in its leading areas of practice, and its members are regularly invited to speak at conferences or write for leading specialist publications.
+Devereux hosts seminars and webinars in its leading areas of practice, and its members are regularly invited to speak at conferences or write for leading specialist publications.

-Types of work undertaken: Devereux offers advice and litigates in the County Courts, Employment and Tax Tribunals, the High Court, Court of Appeal and Supreme Court across the set’s core practice areas.
-Members regularly deal with complex and high-value disputes in domestic, as well as international, jurisdictions.
-The set also acts before and as arbitrators and mediators.
+Types of work undertaken: Devereux offers advice and litigates in the County Courts, Employment and Tax Tribunals, the High Court, Court of Appeal and Supreme Court across all our core practice areas.
+Members regularly deal with complex and high-value disputes in domestic and international jurisdictions.
+Members also act before and as arbitrators and mediators.

 Devereux members’ experience in complementary areas of work provides a distinct advantage in disputes where there is a cross-over between different practice areas.
 For example, tax and employment; professional negligence and insurance; and personal injury and employment.
 Exposure to a broad range of work means that junior tenants gain extensive experience of all aspects of oral and written advocacy at an early stage.

-A number of Devereux’s barristers also benefit from their previous experience working outside of the Bar: in solicitors’ firms, as part of strategic management consultants, with industry federations, for Ofcom or the Competition Commission.
-This brings an understanding of the pressures of the competitive environment you operate in.
+A number of Devereux’s barristers also benefit from their previous experience working outside of the Bar, including in solicitors’ firms, medical doctor, strategic management consultants, industry federations, and for Ofcom or the Competition Commission.
+This brings an understanding of the pressures of the competitive corporate environments clients operate in.